 It is said, the average American gains 5 to 10 pounds during this holiday season, but is this true?

 Although there are many claims that the average weight gain during the holidays is 5-10 pounds, most Americans actually only gain about 1 or 2 pounds during the holidays.
-The problem is, they don’t lose the extra weight over the year, but instead continue to gradually gain weight, so over 10 years that adds up to an extra 10 – 20 pounds or more, increasing the risk of diabetes, hypertension, heart disease and cancer to name just a few.
+The problem is, they don’t lose the extra weight over the year, but instead continue to gradually gain weight.
+Over 10 years that adds up to an extra 10 – 20 pounds or more, increasing the risk of diabetes, hypertension, heart disease and cancer to name just a few.
 Our problem in America is that we actually never quit having a holiday season.
 We have birthdays year round, and after New Years Eve, we have at least 5 more celebrations that center around food and sweets before Halloween even rolls around again in October. your lifestyle is the problem for weight gain, not a couple of holidays at the end of the year.

 Which appetizer has the fewest calories?